hoangduytran/blender-manual/manual/grease_pencil/modes/draw/introduction.rst

    General drawing options.

-Draw on Back
+Multiframe
+   Allows to draw on several frames at the same time.

+   See :doc:`Multiframe </grease_pencil/multiframe>` for more information.

+.. _bpy.types.ToolSettings.use_gpencil_draw_additive:

+Additive Drawing
+   When creating new frames adding strokes with drawing tools, the strokes from the previous/active frame are include as a basis for the new one.
+   When erasing existing strokes using Additive Drawing a new keyframe will be added.

+.. _bpy.types.ToolSettings.use_gpencil_automerge_strokes:

+AutoMerge
-   When enabled, new strokes are drawn below of all strokes in the layer.
+   Joins new strokes with the beginning or end of previously drawn strokes in the active layer.
-   For example when you want to paint with a fill material below line strokes on a character and they are on the same layer.

 .. _bpy.types.ToolSettings.use_gpencil_weight_data_add: